uvapl/uva-prog-physics/10 Week 1/10 Python Practice/10 Exercises.md

 	>>> print y
 	11

-## Intermezzo: exercises
+## Intermezzo: Questions

-We strongly suggest you finish all the written exercises now, before continuing on with the next code problem.
+We strongly suggest you finish all questions now, before continuing on with the next exercise.
 Just go to the next tab and return here when you have finished.

 ## Exercise 1.7 – Rock, Paper, Scissors